 George says Oklahoma City is enjoying the battles and “everything that brought this team together.”
 But what really brought this team together?
 This wasn’t an organic process like Thunder teams before, or even three guys “clouding” the way the Heat did in 2010.
 It was trading guys like Victor Oladipo, who Billy Donovan touts for the hard work he was putting in during the offseason, and Enes Kanter, who not only produced on the offensive end but was maybe the most likable guy in the locker room.

 There is nothing natural about this version of the Thunder, and it shows in the lackluster performances they’ve racked up this season.
 Despite the schedule not being kind to Oklahoma City, this road trip can’t come a moment too soon.
 Maybe George returning to a bloodthirsty Pacer fan base, and Melo returning to Madison Square Garden might give the Thunder something to rally around.
 If that doesn’t do the trick, then maybe Sam Presti pushes the panic button along with his critics.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!